 - Add dark chocolate chips and 1 teaspoon canola oil to a medium glass microwave safe bowl.
-Heat in microwave for about 1 minute.
-If not melted, heat in 30-second increments until it is melted.
-Remove from microwave and stir until smooth.
+Microwave on high for 15-30 second intervals, stirring between each interval until melted.
 Add 1 teaspoon peppermint extract to melted dark chocolate and stir until well-combined.12 oz dark chocolate, 2 teaspoons canola oil, 2 teaspoons peppermint extract

 - Pour chocolate into the prepared sheet pan and place in the freezer until set, about 3 minutes.

 - Repeat the same process with the white chocolate chips.
 Once melted and smooth add the remaining 1 teaspoon peppermint extract and stir.
-Remove the sheet pan from freezer and spread white chocolate over dark chocolate.
+Remove the sheet pan from freezer and spread white chocolate over dark chocolate.12 oz white chocolate

 - Sprinkle crushed peppermint candies over white chocolate and return to the freezer until firm, about 3 minutes.1/2 cup crushed peppermint candy

 - Remove from freezer.
 Break peppermint bark into pieces.